Authentic Uzbek Plov Recipe

 Persians and people from the west call it pilaf.
 In the Hindu language, they call it pulav, whereas in Urdu it is referred to as pulao.

 It is a recipe that has passed through boundaries and has made a name and version for itself in every country.
 However, there’s no country where the dish is as socially and traditionally important as it is in Uzbekistan.
 Uzbek Plov is renowned worldwide and is possibly one of the country’s most famous assets.

 It’s not that simple to find a country where people are so proud of their national dish.
 Granted, each specific dish holds great importance at every event and it would certainly feel odd if it were not added.
-However, in the heart of Central Asia, namely in Uzbekistan, consuming plov is pretty much a religion.
+However, as we’ve been advised by a couple of overlanders, in the heart of Central Asia, namely in Uzbekistan, consuming plov is pretty much a religion.

 Where Did Plov Come From?

 Plov is a recipe that consists of rice, meat, onion, and carrots mostly, and it seems like it has been with us ever since forever.
 Plov originates from the 10th or 11th century of the Uzbek and even world history, being both a holiday dish and a dish with healing properties.

 Some records say that Alexander the Great had eaten plov after his conquering of Samarcanda city now referred to as Marakanda.
 Legend also says (although there is no actual proof of that), that Alexander the Great himself was the one to actually invent this dish and serve it to his soldiers.

 Its purpose for serving it was actually fairly practical: he was thirsty for victory but did not want his soldiers to waste time with three meals per day.
 That is why he came up with a nutritious dish that could be consumed as breakfast, lunch, and dinner.
 The recipe stuck until after the war as well.